 As such, the Speaker shares the duties and responsibilities of all Assembly Members, including the authoring of bills that support the interests of citizens living in the Speaker’s district.

 The Speaker also appoints the Majority Floor Leader from the political party with the greatest membership.
-The Majority Floor Leader supervises a team of Assembly Members called "floor whips" who assist in instructing and guiding the members of the majority caucus on their votes on particular bills and motions.
-The Majority Floor Leader also is the primary contact for issues raised by the minority caucus.
+The Majority Floor Leader supervises a team of Assembly Members called “floor whips” who assist in instructing and guiding the members of the majority caucus regarding their votes on particular bills and motions.
+The Majority Floor Leader is the primary contact for issues raised by the minority caucus.

-An important responsibility of the Speaker is to appoint the Chairpersons and members of Assembly committees in which bills are heard.
-The Speaker takes great care in choosing each committee member, factoring in political considerations as well as the candidate's experience and training.
+Another important responsibility of the Speaker is to appoint the chairpersons and members of Assembly committees in which bills are heard.
+The Speaker takes great care in choosing each committee member, factoring in political considerations as well as the candidate’s experience and training.
 For example, the Speaker would most likely appoint Assembly Members with legal backgrounds to the Judiciary Committee rather than to the Committee on Agriculture.
 The Speaker, the Speaker pro Tempore, and the Majority Floor Leader all work together to review all pending legislation as it leaves these committees to be addressed on the Assembly floor.

-Assembly bills must be passed on the Assembly floor by a roll-call vote; Assembly resolutions must be passed by a voice vote, before they are sent to the Senate for further action.
-Any Assembly bill that is then amended in the Senate, and any Senate bill that reaches the Assembly, must also be addressed and passed on the Assembly floor before it reaches the Governor's desk.
+Assembly bills must be passed on the Assembly floor by a roll-call vote; Assembly resolutions must be passed by a voice vote before they are sent to the Senate for further action.
+Any Assembly bill that is then amended in the Senate, and any Senate bill that reaches the Assembly, must also be addressed and passed on the Assembly floor before it reaches the Governor’s desk.

 Every law must contain the words, “The people of the State of California do enact as follows.”
 This clause affirms that the citizens of California have authorized the legislation enacted.